Regulation and Enforcement of Non-Tobacco Nicotine (NTN) Products

 Yes.
 Regardless of the source, nicotine is addictive, including NTN.

 Tobacco products are addictive because they contain nicotine.
 Nicotine keeps people using tobacco products, even when they want to stop.

 No tobacco product is safe.
 Young people have a higher risk of becoming addicted to the nicotine in tobacco products than adults because their brains are still developing.
 Nicotine exposure during adolescence can also disrupt normal brain development.
 If you’re an adult who currently doesn’t use tobacco products, you should stay tobacco-free.
 If you’re an adult who currently uses tobacco products, there are resources to help you quit.

 Yes, FDA regulates NTN products.
 Since passage of the Family Smoking Prevention and Tobacco Control Act (commonly called the Tobacco Control Act) in 2009, FDA has regulated the manufacturing, distribution, and marketing of tobacco products.
-In 2016, the Tobacco Control Act was updated to give FDA authority over more tobacco products, including e-cigarettes, but that authority only extended to tobacco products that contain nicotine made or derived from tobacco.
+In 2016, the Deeming Rule extended FDA's tobacco product authorities to more tobacco products, including e-cigarettes, but that authority only extended to tobacco products that contain nicotine made or derived from tobacco.

 In response to the increase of NTN in popular tobacco products, Congress passed a federal law which went into effect on April 14, 2022, clarifying FDA’s authority to regulate tobacco products containing nicotine from any source.
 This law gives FDA authority over products made with NTN, including synthetic nicotine, and imposes requirements under the Federal Food, Drug, and Cosmetic Act (FD&C Act) for manufacturers, importers, retailers, and distributors of NTN products.